OMD-Legacy/tech-stack/readme.md

   * We have a few custom tools we use internally that are built using Laravel.

 #### CSS Frameworks
-  * Tailwind CSS - As it stands now, all of our engineers are primarily backend, so treating css from a utility approach is preffered.
+  * Tailwind CSS - As it stands now, all of our engineers are primarily backend, so treating css from a utility approach is preferred.
   * Bootstrap & Foundation - Mostly legacy.

 #### Databases